michaelboulton/vrp-ocl/README.md

 ### Things to do

-* Fix verbose output
 * Stop it getting stuck in a local minimum
 * Add rotation mutation
 * Add edge recombination crossover
 * Optimisation
-* Finish TBB generating routes - generating routes takes a long time for hard problems, will be quicker in parallel